 This air quality data streaming service has been used by a number of users from a range of organisations, for a number of applications – including health-related research and environmental influences on air quality.
 Soon, the Air Quality API will also be available through the Sharing and Enabling Environmental Data in NSW (SEED) website.

 The department has an existing website to support the timely display and communication of NSW air quality data.
 As part of the EWADD project, we are designing a new, dedicated air quality website, which is intended to be simple, efficient and relevant for the general public, be mobile-responsive and have a modern information display and reporting environment.

 The first trial phase of the new website was released in October 2021.
 We invite you to try our first release or find out more.

 We have adopted a 'mobile first' modular design approach, adhering to standards including the NSW Digital Design System, WCAG 2.0 AA compliance, and an updated approach to air quality data reporting.

 The updated website has been designed in consultation with key community and health department stakeholders.
 We also undertook subsequent engagements with the public following Australia’s black summer fires, to gather insights on health messaging and data preferences.
 This phase included conducting online user surveys, interviews with members of the general public, and evaluative research for usability testing of mobile prototypes with members of the public.

 A key component for the EWADD project is to implement a new data management and reporting system (the Air Quality Monitoring System, AQMS).
-The AQMS will provide ‘future state’ capabilities to support the growing need for air quality data and information services.
-Following an initial Expression of Interest, we are now developing a Request for Tender (RFT) embracing the detailed functional requirements for all stakeholders.
+The AQMS will provide 'future state' capabilities for the department and better support the growing need for air quality data and information services for the public.